 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Financial Conduct Authority's ('FCA') regulations, the Prudential Regulatory Authority's ('PRA') regulations and tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journals.
 Audit procedures performed by the engagement team included:

-- Inquiries with management and those charged with governance including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Identifying and testing journal entries, in particular journal entries containing unusual account combinations impacting the revenue and expense line items; - Incorporation of an element of unpredictability in our testing through altering the nature, timing and/or extent of work performed; and - Review of correspondence with, and reports to, the regulators, specifically the PRA and the FCA.
+- Inquiring with management and those charged with governance including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Identifying and testing journal entries selected based on risk criteria, in particular journal entries containing unusual account combinations impacting the revenue and expense line items; - Incorporating an element of unpredictability in our testing through altering the nature, timing and/or extent of work performed; - Critically assessing estimates for bias; and - Reviewing correspondence with, and reports to, the regulators, specifically the PRA and the FCA.